vburlay/Severstal/models/modelcard_unet.md

 #### Preprocessing [optional]

-It was used Preprocessing of Keras - The Size 224,224
+It was used Preprocessing of Keras - The Size 128,800

 #### Training Hyperparameters

-Optimizer - RMSprop(learning_rate=1e-3)
+Optimizer - Adam
 loss - 'binary_crossentropy',
-metrics - ['accuracy'])
+metrics - [dice_coef])

 ## Evaluation